Masmiseim36/nxpSDK/boards/evkmimxrt1060/driver_examples/csi/rgb565/readme.txt

 4. Download the program to the target board.
 5. Launch the debugger in your IDE to begin running the demo.

-Note: If OV7725 is used, change the macro APP_CAMERA_TYPE to APP_CAMERA_OV7725 in csi_rgb565.c.
+Note: If OV7725 is used, change the macro DEMO_CAMERA to DEMO_CAMERA_OV7725 in camera_support.h

 Running the demo
 ================